TimNEverett/supaqueue/readme.md

 The current job record joins a worker to a job and tracks the status of the API call, marking it as complete and also tracking if that particular call succeeded or failed.

-When a record is inserted into the `current_job` table, it gathers the new record along with the associated job and queue records and sends them as inputs to the `execute_current_job` edge function.
+When a record is inserted into the `current_job` table, it gathers the new record along with the associated job and queue records and sends them as inputs to the `supaqueue` edge function.

 Once the edge function marks the current job as complete, the job status is updated, the associated worker is unlocked, and the `current_job` record is deleted.